jlperona/bart-hourly-dataset-parser/README.md

 #### eBART

 The eBART extension to *Pittsburg Center* and *Antioch* opened for revenue service on 2018-05-26.
-Dates before this will have no traffic to either of these nodes, as these nodes extend past a terminal station.
+Dates before this will have no traffic to either of these stations, as these nodes extend past a terminal station.
 This may pose a problem for certain programs, such as Gephi.

 Note that BART is inconsistent in their 4-letter station acronyms for *Antioch*.